TheKingEagle/RMSoftware.ModularBot/doc/addcmd.md

-# {p}addcmd Usage
+# addcmd Usage
+#### Please note {p} defines a custom prefix you will asign for your bot when you run initial setup.
+We will be using `!` as a command prefix for future examples.
 * Normal usage: `{p}addcmd <cmdName> <bool CommandManagersOnly> <bool LockToGuild> <Action>`
 * This command is restricted to users with a DevCommand named role only.
-* Please note: {p} defines a custom prefix you will asign for your bot when you run initial setup.
 * Prefixes are One character, usually a symbol of some kind.

 ### Action Parameter